Connect with us

 Brown returned to Cheltenham on loan in January having spent a decade with the club before leaving for Aberdeen in May 2014.
 He then signed for Wycombe in the summer.

 The 31-year-old has certainly had an impact.
-When he joined, Cheltenham were in the League Two relegation zone, but he helped them to a 3-0 win over Accrington on his debut in mid-January and the Robins have been soaring ever since.
+When he joined, Cheltenham were in the relegation zone, but he helped them to a 3-0 win over Accrington on his debut in mid-January and the Robins have been soaring ever since.

 They headed into yesterday’s clash at Exeter in 18th place, seven points above the drop zone.,

 Brown has more than played his part.
-He went into yesterday’s game off the back of four clean sheets, not to mention a penalty save and a man-of-the-match performance in a 1-0 win over fellow strugglers Leyton last month.
+He went into yesterday’s game off the back of four clean sheets, not to mention a penalty save and a man-of-the-match performance in a 1-0 win over fellow strugglers last month.

 But, as Brown laughs in the face of the old adage that you should never go back, the shot-stopper admits his future is still very much up in the air.